 One of the benefits of hosting your application or website on cloud.gov is that the platform takes care of a lot of the maintenance and security details for you.
-This doesn’t mean there’s no work for you to do, though; you remain responsible for the security and maintenance of your apps and ensuring your apps are using the latest buildpacks.
+There’s still work for you to do, though; you remain responsible for the security and maintenance of your apps and ensuring your apps are using the latest buildpacks.
 Restaging your app and pushing updates to your code are key to your app’s security.

 Restaging your app

 Restaging is a process that recreates your app on cloud.gov using the most recent environment.
 When the platform updates the filesystem (rootfs) and buildpacks, your apps need to be restaged in order to use them. cloud.gov doesn’t restage your apps for you because doing so may have unintended consequences for your app.
 Make restaging a part of your development process.
 You may choose to restage your development and staging environment apps before restaging your production apps.

 cf restage <app-name> every two weeks to get any updates we may have pushed that affect your app, especially if you don’t update your own code very often.
 Changes like these are announced in the platform release notes so you can know when we’ve mitigated a critical security issue or fixed a bug that affects your app’s stability.
 Without a restage, your app will miss out on these updates.

 Keeping your app up to date

 You’re responsible for keeping your own app up to date.